 Following expiration of the 2005 Phantom Plan, our Board approved, and we adopted, the Old Dominion Freight Line, Inc. 2012 Phantom Stock Plan (the "2012 Phantom Plan") in October 2012.
 Although we now utilize the 2016 Plan to facilitate our long-term incentive program, grants under the Amended 2012 Phantom Plan remain outstanding.
 Under the Amended 2012 Phantom Plan, a maximum of 1,500,000 shares of phantom stock may be awarded to eligible employees, subject to adjustment to prevent dilution or enlargement caused by changes in our outstanding shares of common stock.
-Each award granted to our named executive officers vests in 20% increments on the anniversary of the grant date and is fully vested on the fifth anniversary of the grant date provided that the recipient: (i) has been continuously employed by us from the grant date until each respective vesting date; and (ii) has been continuously employed by us for at least 10 years on the respective evesting date.
-Vesting also occurs on the earliest of: (i) the date of a change in control of our ownership; (ii) the date of the recipient's total disability, in each case provided that the recipient has been continuously employed by us from the grant date until the date of the respective event.
+Each award granted to our named executive officers vests in 20% increments on the anniversary of the grant date and is fully vested on the fifth anniversary of the grant date provided that the recipient: (i) has been continuously employed by us from the grant date until each respective vesting date; and (ii) has been continuously employed by us for at least 10 years on the respective vesting date.
+Vesting also occurs on the earliest of: (i) the date of a change in control of our ownership; (ii) the date of the recipient's death; or (iii) the date of the recipient's total disability, in each case provided that the recipient has been continuously employed by us from the grant date until the date of the respective event.
 Vested phantom stock awards are settled upon the earliest of the date of the recipient's: (i) termination of employment for any reason other than death, total disability or for cause; (ii) death while employed by us; or (iii) termination of employment as a result of total disability.
 Settlements are generally paid in 24 equal monthly installments of shares of common stock, although recipients may, with respect to each grant, provide for payment in any other manner for up to five years following settlement subject to the limitations set forth in each individual award agreement.
-Each recipient also has the ability to defer the annual installments payable under an award agreement for a period of five years by filing a written election with the administrator at least one year in a
+Each recipient also has the ability to defer the annual installments payable under an award agreement for a period of five years by filing a written election wi

 In connection with the amendment and restatement of the Company's phantom plans in December 2019, as discussed above, each of the Company's named executive officers has entered into amended award agreements with respect to outstanding phantom stock awards, whether vested or unvested, to settle such awards in shares of our common stock, as set forth in the table below.

-The market value was computed by multiplying the number of phantom shares by the closing share price of \$358.38 at December 31, 2021, as reported on the Nasdaq Global Select Market.
+The market value was computed by multiplying the number of phantom shares by the closing share price of \$283.78 at December 30, 2022, the last trading day of our fiscal year, as reported on the Nasdaq Global Select Market.

-Named Executive Officer Outstanding Vested Stock Awards under Amended Phantom Plans, as Amended for Settlement in Common Stock (#) Market Value at December 31, 2021 (\$)
+Named Executive Officer Outstanding Vested Stock Awards under Amended Phantom Plans, as Amended for Settlement in Common Stock (#) Market Value at December 30, 2022 (\$)

-David S. Congdon 96,074 34,431,000
+David S. Congdon 96,074 27,263,880

-Greg C. Gantt 61,291 21,965,469
+Greg C. Gantt 61,291 17,393,160

-Adam N. Satterfield 11,024 3,950,781
+Adam N. Satterfield 11,024 3,128,391

-Kevin M. Freeman 37,686 13,505,909
+Kevin M. Freeman 37,686 10,694,533

-Gregory B. Plemmons 31,252 11,200,092
+Gregory B. Plemmons 31,252 8,868,693